Spring in the mountains – Saturday 5 September 2020

 Visit to Blue Mountains Botanic Garden - Mount Tomah and then optional visits to surrounding gardens and reserves

-This one day excursion will focus on the Blue Mountains Botanic Gardens, Mt Tomah, and then provides the opportunity to explore the gardens for the rest of the day or visit additional nearby locations such as Wildwood Garden, Mt Wilson and Mt Banks.
+This one-day excursion focuses on the Blue Mountains Botanic Gardens, Mt Tomah, and then provides opportunities to explore the gardens for the rest of the day or visit nearby locations such as Wildwood, Mt Wilson and Mt Banks.
+Numbers limited to 20.

 See the attached document below for a full description of the outing with more details, pictures and maps.